Exile in Guyville: Reception

-Exile in Guyville received acclaim.
+Exile in Guyville received universal acclaim.
 It was the No. 1 album in the year-end critics poll in Spin and the Village Voice Pazz & Jop critics poll.

 It was also a moderate commercial success.
 The videos for "Never Said" and "Stratford-On-Guy" received airplay on MTV.
-By the spring of 1994, it had sold over 200,000 units, peaking at No. 196 on the Billboard 200 and was Matador's most successful release at the time.
-In 1998, it was certified gold by the RIAA.
+By mid-1994, it had sold over 200,000 copies, reaching number 196 on the Billboard 200, and was Matador's most successful release at the time.
+In 1998, it was certified gold.

-Phair reacted to the reception of Guyville, saying "I don't really get what happened with Guyville.
+Phair said: "I don't really get what happened with Guyville.
 It was so normal, from my side of things.
 It was nothing remarkable, other than the fact that I'd completed a big project, but I'd done that before...
 Being emotionally forthright was the most radical thing I did.
 And that was taken to mean something bigger in terms of women's roles in society and women's roles in music...
 I just wanted people who thought I was not worth talking to, to listen to me."
 The sudden success of the album also generated a somewhat negative response from Chicago's indie music scene.
 Phair commented, "It's odd...
 Guyville was such a part of indie.
 But at the same time...
 I was kind of at war with indie when I made that record."
 Another problem that arose from her success was also dealing with her stage fright.

-Despite this, the album inspired a number of imitators, and the lo-fi sound and emotional honesty of Phair's lyrics were frequently cited by critics as outstanding qualities.
-It frequently appears on many critics' best-of lists.
-It was ranked 15 in Spins "100 Greatest Albums, 1985–2005".
-VH1 named Exile in Guyville the 96th Greatest Album Of All-Time.
-The album was ranked number 56 on Rolling Stones 2020 reboot of their The 500 Greatest Albums of All Time list (it was ranked number 328 in the original 2003 list and number 327 in the 2012 revision).
-In 1999, Pitchfork rated Exile in Guyville as the fifth best album of the 1990s.
-However, in its 2003 revision of the list, it moved to No. 30.
-Robert Christgau named it among his 10 best albums from the 1990s.
+Spin named Exile in Guyvile the 15th-greatest album released between 1985 and 2005.
+In 2001, VH1 named it the 96th-greatest album of all time.
+Rolling Stone ranked it number 328 in its 2003 list of "The 500 Greatest Albums of All Time", 327 in its 2012 list, and number 56 in its 2020 list.
+In 1999, Pitchfork named it the fifth-best album of the 1990s, and the 30th-best in its 2003 list.
+Robert Christgau named it among the 10 best albums of the 1990s.

-In 2013, The New Yorkers Bill Wyman dubbed it "patently one of the strongest rock albums ever made", feeling that each song "reverberates powerfully".
-He described it as "arguably the quintessential example" of indie rock.
+In 2013, The New Yorkers Bill Wyman named Exile in Guyville "patently one of the strongest rock albums ever made" and "arguably the quintessential example" of indie rock.
 PopMatters David Chiu wrote that Exile lay bedroom pop music's groundwork.
-He noted that several indie bands and musicians had gained their "musical DNA" from the record, such as Frankie Cosmos, Jay Som, and more.
+He noted that several indie bands and musicians had gained their "musical DNA" from the record, such as Frankie Cosmos and Jay Som.